 You’re more likely to get sciatica as you get older, as pressure on your lower back over time causes degeneration and herniated discs.
 Other factors can also increase your risk by putting extra pressure on the lower spine, such as being overweight, prolonged sitting, and jobs that require heavy lifting.

-The team at MultiCare Medical Group provide diverse chiropractic techniques and manual therapies that effectively relieve sciatica pain and promote your body’s natural ability to heal.
-Your treatment plan may include one or more of the following:
+The team at MultiCare Medical Group provide diverse treatment options that effectively relieve sciatica pain and promote your body’s natural ability to heal.
+Your sciatica treatment plan may include one or more of the following: